Aeliot-Tm/doctrine-encrypted-types/.github/CONTRIBUTING.md

 #### Do you have questions about the source code?

-* Ask any question about how to use Doctrine Encrypted Field Bundle in the [Discussions](https://github.com/Aeliot-Tm/todo-registrar/discussions).
+* Ask any question about how to use Doctrine Encrypted Types in the [Discussions](https://github.com/Aeliot-Tm/todo-registrar/discussions).

 Thanks! :heart: :heart: :heart: